Green-Duck-Punch-LLC/LinkedSlides/README.md

 ## Manual Setup and Adaptation for Container-Bound Script

-The code in this repository is set up for a Google Workspace Add-on deployment.
+The code in this repository is set up for a Google Workspace Editor Add-on deployment.
 Follow these steps if you wish to use it manually as a container-bound script within a single Google Slides presentation.

 1.  **Open Google Slides Presentation:** Go to [Google Slides](https://docs.google.com/presentation/u/0/) and open the presentation where you want to add this script.
 If you don't have one, create a new blank presentation.